autogrow/loopback-component-pubsub/README.md

 }
 ```

-This will push RSET based events out to the following:
+This will push REST based events out to the following:

 * [POST]/accounts
 * [PUT]/accounts/1